dtkerr/apparatus/_terraform/README.md

 # security

-I'm basically publishing zone files for my DNS here... fortunately I don't have any very juicy bits of info here, but even still: probably not the best secrity practice in the world.
+I'm basically publishing zone files for my DNS here... fortunately I don't have any very juicy bits of info here, but even still: probably not the best security practice in the world.

 # templating